LinuxpowerLudo/Pairs-Trading-Project/README.md

 # Pairs-Trading-Project

+In this project, a select list of pairs have been chosen for pairs trading, based on their cointegrating relationship, whose spread/difference mean reverts over any give time period.

 For this pairs trading project, for a given set of cointegrating pairs, we will use Johansen's test to assess the Hedge Ratio between two stocks in a pair and place trades when the spread deviates by a prespecified threshold from the mean.